The Student Conduct Appeals Process

 Assuming that grounds for appeal are believed present, the student must follow this procedure to appeal a student conduct outcome and/or sanction.

-- The student has 48 hours to submit, in writing, their appeal to the appropriate appellate body (see below).
+- The student has five (5) days total (including weekends and holidays) to submit, in writing, their appeal to the appropriate appellate body (see below).
 The student must address their grounds for appeal (see below) with supporting information/documentation.
 Submitted appeals which do not directly address grounds for appeal and/or do not provide supporting information/documentation directly related to the grounds for appeal will be determined to have no merit and will not be considered.

 - The appellate body will review the appeal in detail and consider all available and relevant information.